-As a senior risk management consultant for Builders Mutual points out, “the more secure workers feel working at heights, the less hesitant they’ll be.”
+The more secure workers feel working at heights, the less hesitant they’ll be.
 That productivity translates to profitability.
 Adjust the harness, secure yourself properly to the attachment point, and get the job done.

 Just as easily as fall protection can put money in your pocket, omitting it can destroy your bottom line.
-Our expert at Builders Mutual explains that “The loss of an experienced employee due to an accident for any period of time will have a direct impact on your completion schedule and profit margin.
+Our Builders Mutual expert explains, “The loss of an experienced employee due to an accident for any period of time will have a direct impact on your completion schedule and profit margin.
 You’ll undergo additional expenses due to hiring, screening, and training of a replacement.”
 Needless to say, morale takes a hit that is even harder to quantify.

 The effect on the bottom line doesn’t end there.
 Your safety strategy directly links to your insurance costs, too.
 When your experience mod, a factor which contributes to the overall price of your workers’ compensation premium, goes up, so does your insurance premium.
 On the bright side, minimizing your losses can trend your experience mod down and help decrease your premium.